josecarlosgt/Web-Design-and-Development/README.md

 ## Skills
 - Optimize Web content by applying on-page SEO techniques
-- Structure content using HTML Semantic tags
+- Structure content using HTML5 Semantic tags
-- Improve the structure of HTML code for search engines by implementing HTML5 semantics

 Each task below provides links that explain the purpose of each HTML tag.
 These links point to two popular learning resources on web development: